 What is Image Alt Text – And How Do I Optimize It?

-Have you seen those scary text fields that show up every time you upload images to your website?
-What ARE those???
+Have you seen those confusing text fields that show up every time you upload images to your website?
+What ARE those?
 What’s that image alt text box??

 WHAT DO I DO HERE???